 Step 1: Contact the Kimberley Process Office at Natural Resources Canada (NRCan) for an Application Form

-The Kimberley Process Canadian Certificate Application is available here.
+View and download the Canadian Kimberley Process Certificate application form.
 It can also be mailed or provided electronically.
 Call, write or e-mail the Kimberley Process Office to request an application.

 Kimberley Process Office